Medicare-Eligible Beneficiaries

 - It will explain how your TRICARE prescription drug plan works with Medicare Part D.

-- Please keep this letter for your records.
+- Keep this letter for your records.

 - You may need it to show that you don’t have to pay extra if you decide to enroll in Medicare Part D.